 Do Professional Tipsters Offer Pool Betting Tips?

-This often depends on which country your betting in.
-In some countries such as America, France, and Australia, you may have no option to bet in the pools.
-So, in countries such as these, tipsters may only be able to offers pool betting tips.
+This often depends on which country you are betting in.
+In some countries s, you may have no option other than to bet in the pools.
+So, in countries such as these, tipsters may only be able to offer pool betting tips.

 But horse racing and greyhound racing in the UK and Ireland is very different, with professional tipsters having access to a wide variety of fixed odds.
 Therefore, it is unusual for professional horse racing and greyhound tipsters to offer pool betting tips.